SaiDeepthiCh-17/SCT_WD_3/README.md

 # Quiz Game Application – SkillCart Internship Task 1

-This is the third task completed as part of my internship with **SkillCart Technology**.
+This is the third task completed as part of my internship with **SkillCart Technology**.The goal was to design a **Quiz Game Application**.

 ## ✅ Objective